tarantool/doc/doc/1.10/book/cartridge/cartridge_dev.rst

 Non-semantic tags are prohibited.
 You will not be able to create a package from a branch with the latest tag being non-semantic.

-Once you :ref:`package <cartridge-app-package>` your application, the version is saved in a ``VERSION`` file in the package root.
+Once you :ref:`package <???>` your application, the version is saved in a ``VERSION`` file in the package root.

-.. _cartridge_app_ignore:
+.. _cartridge-app-ignore:

 -------------------------------------------------------------------------------
-Using .tarantoolapp.ignore files
+Using .cartridge-cli.ignore files
 -------------------------------------------------------------------------------

-You can add a ``.tarantoolapp.ignore`` file to your application repository to exclude particular files and/or directories from package builds.
+You can add a ``.cartridge-cli.ignore`` file to your application repository to exclude particular files and/or directories from package builds.

 For the most part, the logic is similar to that of ``.gitignore`` files.
-The major difference is that in ``.tarantoolapp.ignore`` files the order of exceptions relative to the rest of the templates does not matter, while in ``.gitignore`` files the order does matter.
+The major difference is that in ``.cartridge-cli.ignore`` files the order of exceptions relative to the rest of the templates does not matter, while in ``.gitignore`` files the order does matter.